Untransforming the Mouse

 The flip of a matrix about its diagonal is called the transpose.
 So, the inverse of a rotation matrix is its transpose.

-In general, point \(\mathbf{p}\) in an earlier space is transformed by matrix \(\mathbf{M}\) into \(\mathbf{p}'\) in a later space.
-The backward step, which untransforms \(\mathbf{p}'\) into the earlier space, is determined with some algebra:
+In general, point \(\mathbf{p}\) in an earlier space is transformed by matrix \(\mathbf{M}\) into point \(\mathbf{p}'\) in a later space.
+The backward step, which untransforms \(\mathbf{p}'\) into \(\mathbf{p}\), is determined with some algebra:

 There's only one hitch.
 Finding the inverse matrix is only straightforward when a matrix is a pure rotation, translation, or scaling.

-Inverting a Matrix

 Knowing the inverses of the three standard transformations is of limited use.

+Inverting an Arbitrary Matrix

-Normally we are applying a complex chain of translations, scales, and rotations, not just a single transformation.
+Normally we transform through a complex chain of translations, scales, and rotations, not just a single transformation.
 Consider this chain of three transformations:

 After applying a few more inverses, we arrive at \(\mathbf{p}\):